 Vocational Programs in Action

-Robert started his employment path with us in our Skill Building Program.
-Quickly, we identified Robert as being ready for his employment journey.
-Our Employment Specialists supported Robert in Job Readiness and helped him develop his resume.
-We then assisted Robert in his job search and placement.
-Once Robert was placed in his position he received job coaching until he learned his new role and felt confident.
-Then we quickly faded our services to let him shine.
-We continue to provide follow-along supports and check on him twice per month to discuss any challenges, concerns, or areas where he would like to grow.
+Tony started his employment path with us in 2014 in our Skill Building program.
+Throughout his journey in Skill Building, Tony has been able to explore different career options in the community, and develop soft skills related to employment.
+Our Vocational Training staff supported Tony in Job Readiness, and assisted him in his resume development, job search, and placement.
+Once Tony was placed in his position, he received job coaching until he learned his new role and felt confident in himself.
+We continue to provide follow along supports and check on him twice per month to discuss any challenges, concerns, or areas where he would like to grow.